18 Hardest Holes

 Chaos.
 That's Pelican 6 in a nutshell - or rather an eggshell.
 Lots of marsh, sand and trees separate you from the green.
 At least it's a par four so you can take your time on this scenic flight!

 The 9th at Briarwood is one of the most difficult closing holes in town.
-178 yards from the gold box, protected by massive traps to the left and a sloped right side landing zone that funnels everything into the tree.
+178 yards from the gold box, protected by massive traps to the left and a sloped right side landing zone that funnels everything under the trees.
 Your last drive of day on Briarwood will be your hardest!

 There's really nothing to Okeechobee 3.
 Really, I mean nothing.
-Yes, there's some nice-looking trees on the right separating it from Belle Glade's Seminole Championship Nine.
-But it's on this list because it's simply long.
+Yes, there's some nice-looking trees on the right separating it from Belle Glade's Seminole course, but it's on this list because it's simply long.
 And 182 yards of nothingness is still 182 yards.

 Escambia 4 has Everything you want to avoid on a golf shot.
 Length - 172 yards.
 Sand in front and left side.
 Downhill angle begging you to skip it long.
 Oh and a bunch of buzzing overhead power lines!
 Buckle up and foam the runway!